sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 	//The above code will alert, "a", "b", "c","foo!" and 10.
 ```

-<h4>The Document Object</h4>
-- Where the DOM is accessed
-- A full list of the Document Objects Methods & Properties https://developer.mozilla.org/en-US/docs/Web/API/document

 <h4>The Window Object</h4>
 - The window object represents the browser window and creates another window object for each frame/iframe.
-It holds a number of important properties and objects i.e. The document object, the history object and the location object.
+It holds a number of important properties and objects i.e. The document object, history object, navigator object and location object.
 - window.innerWidth/innerHeight - Read-only property which represents the viewport dimensions of the browser window.
 Helpful when debugging responsive screen sizes.
 IE9+ only
+- window.length will give you the number of iframe elmements in the current window.
+-
+<h4>The Document Object</h4>
+- Where the DOM is accessed
+- A full list of the Document Objects Methods & Properties https://developer.mozilla.org/en-US/docs/Web/API/document

+<h4>The History Object</h4>
+- Contains a list of URLs visited that cannot be read, only navigated to
+- window.history.forward() & window.history.back() are used to navigate to the next & previous entries
+- window.history.go() is used to navigate back or forward a number of entries in the history i.e. window.history.go(-4);

 <h4>The Image Object</h4>
 - img.complete - Read-only boolean property to determine if image is loaded.